 Chennai has experienced climatic hazards such as heatwaves, intense floods, multiple cyclones and severe droughts in recent years, with residents feeling the impacts.
 The Urban Planning Climate Lab aims to transpose the priorities and actions as identified in the city's Climate Action Plan into its Third Master Plan, which is a statutory document that will guide the development of the Chennai Metropolitan Area for the next 20 years.
 This involves conducting baseline assessment studies, a climate change risk assessment, devising a climate strategy and finally developing a framework for integration of climate action into the master plan through climate-sensitive development control norms and land-use plans.
-The Lab has been crucial in identifying hazard-prone zones in the Chennai Metropolitan Area. cities require a robust comprehensive and up to date greenhouse gas inventory.
-The majority of our cities develop sector-based greenhouse gas consistent with IPCC guidelines, of the Global C40 and ICLEI.
+The Lab has been crucial in identifying hazard-prone zones in the Chennai Metropolitan Area.

-Protocol for Community-Scale Greenhouse Gas Emission Inventories developed collaboratively by inventories using the globally recognised standard, C40 and GCoM launched a joint project to support Brazilian cities advancing their climate actions, which is directly supporting Brazil's national initiative aiming to improve city resilience, reduce emissions, enhance sustainability, and create green jobs.
+C40 and GCoM launched a joint project to support Brazilian cities advancing their climate actions, which is directly supporting Brazil's national initiative aiming to improve city resilience, reduce emissions, enhance sustainability, and create green jobs.
 The project is focusing on improving the data accessibility and streamlining the climate planning process in cities.
 Starting with five pilot cities in 2024, the project will roll out to 50 Brazilian cities by COP30.

-Supporting cities to deliver High-Impact Actions Sectoral Networks and Accelerators
+Supporting cities to deliver High-Impact Actions

+Sectoral Networks and Accelerators

-C40's activities have directly supported C40 cities to deliver the most impactful climate actions, as well as improving the air quality in our cities and created millions of good green jobs6.
-Accelerators are a mechanism to drive High-Impact Actions Oga Velt Unsplat Internet Internet Internet < <image/> Since the C40 Accelerators were first launched in 2017, they have supported mayors and their cities to drive impactful climate action.
+C40's activities have directly supported C40 cities to deliver the most impactful climate actions, as well as improving the air quality in our cities and created millions of good green jobs.

+Accelerators are a mechanism to drive High-Impact Actions

+What are the Accelerators?

+Since the C40 Accelerators were first launched in 2017, they have supported mayors and their cities to drive impactful climate action.

 The C40 Accelerators set out ambitious actions cities are taking to meet science-based targets to collectively halve emissions in C40 cities by 2030 and increase climate resilience.

+How many Accelerators are there?

+There are 10 Accelerators:

+- Clean Air

+- · Clean Construction

+- Clean Investment

+- Green and Healthy Streets

+- · Good Food Cities

+- Net Zero Carbon Buildings

+- · Renewable Energy

+- Towards Zero Waste

+- Pathway Towards Zero Waste

+- Urban Nature

+- · Water Safe Cities

+Who is involved in the Accelerators?

-There are 10 Accelerators: Clean Air Clean Construction Clean Investment Green and Healthy Streets Good Food Cities Net Zero Carbon Buildings Renewable Energy Towards Zero Waste Pathway Towards Zero Waste Urban Nature Water Safe Cities 90 cities (75 C40 cities and 15 cities outside of the C40 network) have signed at least one or more of the Accelerators.
+90 cities (75 C40 cities and 15 cities outside of the C40 network) have signed at least one or more of the Accelerators.

 There have been a total of 268 commitments (249 from C40 cities & 19 from cities outside of the C40 network) made by cities in every region.

-6 Note that the good green jobs analysis identifies the total number of green jobs - not just those jobs created by city specific climate action.
+Note that the good green jobs analysis identifies the total number of green jobs - not just those jobs created by city specific climate action.
 The "good" element has not yet been considered.

-Signatory Cities 61
+Signatory Cities